openharmony/docs/en/application-dev/security/permission-list.md

 **Enable via ACL**: FALSE

+**Application conditions**: Only applications developed using the SDK of API version 9 or later can apply for this permission.

 ## ohos.permission.MEDIA_LOCATION

-Allow an application to access geographical locations in the user's media file.
+Allows an application to access geographical locations in the user's media file.

 **Permission level**: normal